Utilising social media to market oneself or one’s business

 Ms Khutso Moleko (left), USAf’s Digital Communication Consultant with over 10 years’ experience in marketing communication, started by advising the young women to assess their current social media platforms, to ascertain that the content thereon is current and accurate, and to remove elements of information that no longer reflect who they are.

 As general advice, she encouraged the young women to grow their online circles through personal contacts, saying they would be surprised, over time, at the people from various walks of life, with whom they would have interacted.
-She also stressed the importance of maintaining values saying they reflect one’s identity.
-She then underlined the importance of keeping one’s information updated on social media pages, mentioning that when people research on others (who they are, their services and product offerings), the typical starting point is social media.

 Keep your goal in mind